RavDas/Netflix-Clone-Deployment/README.md

 ![image](https://github.com/RavDas/Netflix-Clone-Deployment/assets/86109995/c03c49a3-e519-44c0-b87b-a82f942ddf36)

 By default, Node Exporter will be exposed on port 9100.
+We use localhost since Prometheus and Node Expoter are in the same EC2 instance.

 Since we enabled lifecycle management via API calls, we can reload the Prometheus config without restarting the service and causing downtime.

-Before, restarting check if the config is valid.
+Before restarting, check if the recent configuration is valid.

 ```
 promtool check config /etc/prometheus/prometheus.yml